Alice McGrath

 Alice Greenfield McGrath (April 5, 1917 – November 27, 2009), also known as Alice Greenfield, was an American activist who gained fame in connection with the 1942 case of the Sleepy Lagoon Murder.
-She was the executive secretary of the Sleepy Lagoon Defense Committee from 1942–1944.
+She was the executive secretary of the Sleepy Lagoon Defense Committee from 1942 to 1944.
 She later married blacklisted poet Thomas McGrath, organized a pro bono legal service organization in Ventura County, California, and led 86 missions to Nicaragua in the 1980s and 1990s.

 Early years

 McGrath was born Alice Greenfield in Calgary, Alberta, Canada, in 1917.
 She was the daughter of Russian Jewish immigrants.
 She spoke only Yiddish until she attended school.
 She moved with her family to Los Angeles, California in 1922.

 After graduating from high school, McGrath briefly attended Los Angeles City College.
 Her family was not able to afford the cost of college, and she dropped out during her first semester.
 She became friends with members of the New Negro Theater where she once performed a reading of Langston Hughes' poetry, with Hughes in the audience.
 She later recalled, "I did it, but badly.
 Afterward I apologized to Langston Hughes and we laughed about it."

 McGrath worked in a series of menial jobs, including work in a Los Angeles candy factory, but focused her attention on progressive political issues.
 Among other activities, she did volunteer work for the Congress of Industrial Organizations ("CIO").
 McGrath later recalled: "Everything I was concerned with was right there at the CIO.
 The organization was interested not only in wages but also in social issues that go along with wages.
 I felt at home there."